JoeOsborne77/JoeOsborne77/README.md

 ## WIDER SKILLS
-Git/GitHub · Firebase · EXPO · TDD / BDD ·Data anyalysis · Discerment of client needs · Large Scale Metadata Management · Empathy · CRM Strategy · Photoshop · Premier Pro · Google Docs Editors · Creative Strategy · Strong Communication Skills
+Git/GitHub · TDD / BDD ·Data anyalysis · Discerment of client needs · Large Scale Metadata Management · Empathy · CRM Strategy · Photoshop · Premier Pro · Google Docs Editors · Creative Strategy · Strong Communication Skills

 Discernment of Client Needs
 One particular example of this is when ...
 In this situation I ... which led me to... resulting in...